Skip to main content

 We developed an Instagram strategy that capitalizes on current market trends.
 The campaign's key faces were macro Instagram Influencers dedicated to cosmetics, lifestyles, and beauty.

 • @alinavalova.beautyblog (134K followers).
-Beauty mom and blogger Alina Valova publishes various content about beauty products and also does beauty reviews of products from marketplaces.
+Beauty mom and blogger Alina Valova publishes various beauty content and reviews products from marketplaces.

 • @muamarisha (175K subscribers).
 Makeup artist Marina Orlova boldly proclaims the cult of beauty in everything she shares with her subscribers.